Chion82/bilibili_accelerator/README.md

 * Simply drag the ```bilibili_accelerator_extension.crx``` to your Chrome extension management page.

 * Click the activate button and that's it.
-Browser bilibili.com and enjoy watching the accelerated videos.
+Browse bilibili.com and enjoy watching the accelerated videos.

 * If your network status is extremely sucked, try locking the CDN IP for videos with ```http://ws.acgvideo.com``` prefixed URLs.
 This can be done by the following steps: